-Site Location Puddletown Road, Inc. administrative area Purbeck District Council Parish/Town Council East Stoke Parish Landowner/Agent SUEZ Description of Site The site of the Binnegar Environmental Park is within Binnegar Quarry, a sand and gravel quarry.
+C'I - I I' D. J. Harris, and D. J. J. Harris, and D. Harris, and Site Location Puddletown Road, Inc. administrative area Purbeck District Council Parish/Town Council East Stoke Parish Landowner/Agent SUEZ Description of Site The site of the Binnegar Environmental Park is within Binnegar sand and gravel Quarry.
 The Environmental Park lies to the north of the active quarry, on an area of previously worked land.
 It lies on the quarry floor at a lower level than the Puddletown Road, which runs along the south western border of the permitted mineral site.
 The Binnegar Environmental Park was granted planning permission in March 2010.
 A Materials Recycling Facility has been constructed.
 It has been operational, but has now been mothballed.
 An open windrow composting facility, an in-vessel composting (IVC) facility and an inert recycling facility were also granted planning permission, but they have not been constructed.
-Recently, permission to undertake wood recycling on a small scale was granted.
+Planning permission to undertake wood recycling on a small scale has also been granted.
 The proposals set out below would replace the existing consented IVC facility and inert recycling facility.
-There would be no change in the maximum consented throughput of the Binnegar Environmental Park (110,000 tpa).
+There are not proposed to be any change in the maximum consented throughput of the Binnegar Environmental Park (110,000 tpa).

-The reason the IVC facility would not be developed, is that in SUEZ' view it is unlikely to be economic and is unlikely to attract sufficient quantities of waste.
+T The reason the IVC facility would not be developed, is that in SUEZ' view it is unlikely to be economic and is unlikely to attract sufficient quantities of waste.
 Site area 9.92 ha Range of facilities being Three separate proposals are being considered for development on this site. considered Only one proposal is likely to be developed, but a flexible site allocation will allow for the range of proposals to come forward during the Plan period, in response to market conditions.
 Proposal 1 Advanced Thermal Treatment facility (gasification) treating Refuse Derived Fuel (RDF) and some Solid Recovered Fuel (SRF) 60,000 - 100,000 tonnes per annum This proposal would involve the existing Materials Recycling Facility (MRF) being converted internally into an SRF / RDF production facility to feed into a gasification plant.
 If a 60,000tpa gasification plant were to be developed then the building would encompass RDF production.
 The existing Materials Recycling Facility (MRF) would remain as a standalone facility.
 If a 100,000tpa gasification plant were to be developed then the building would contain only the gasifier and associated flue gas treatment.
 The existing MRF would be converted into an RDF / SRF production facility to directly supply (as a connecting building or via sealed conveyor) the gasifier with fuel.
 Description of Potential Development For both options - i.e. 100,000tpa gasification plant (with pre-treatment of waste within the existing MRF building) or a 60,000tpa gasification plant (with pre-treatment of waste integral within the gasification building), the facility would be a maximum of 140m by 65m with a maximum roof height of 18.5m All operations with the exception of the air cooled condensers would be fully enclosed within the building There would be no storage of waste outside the building.
 The only possible exception would be for pre-process and processed bottom ash, which could be stored in the open air.
 Outputs from the process